vitalcyan/lango/README.md

 # lango
-A  Repo containing print statements that output `"Hacktoberfest"` in different computer languages
+A  Repo containing print statements that output `"Hacktober20fest21"` in different computer languages